 Proposal Statement: Annual submissions of the natural gas companies’ repair/replacement summary of leak-prone pipe should provide the Department and stakeholders with a more precise picture of any progress being made to address leak-prone pipe, and hold the LDCs accountable.

-Supported by: Massachusetts Attorney General’s Office; Conservation Law Foundation; NEGWA/USW; HEET/Power Options
+Supported by: Massachusetts Attorney General’s Office; Conservation Law Foundation; NEGWA/USW; HEET, Power Options

 Supporting Statements:

-HEET - This summary should also include information on all leak-prone infrastructure (whether or not it is about to be replaced) by street-segment, including costs, risk, material, and diameter.
+HEET - The utilities do file reports on GSEP work in their GREC reports, although sometimes in font sizes that are unreadable by humans.
+HEET supports this reporting requirement and suggests it should also include information on all leak-prone infrastructure remaining in the gas utility territory by street-segment, including costs, risk, material, and diameter.
+This information would give the most comprehensive report of progress completed and work still to be performed.
+Preferably the information should be in a reasonable font size to meet the letter and intent of the law. .

 Opposed by: Eversource; Liberty; National Grid; Unitil